 First, consider the fact that, unless you live in a tropical habitat where coconuts are grown locally, the coconuts and secondary products you use probably have to travel from far-off places.
-In 2013 (the most recent data available), the FAO found Indonesia, the Philippines and India to be the leading producers of the commodity.
+In 2019, Statista found Indonesia, the Philippines, and India to be the leading producers of the commodity.
 So, your use of coconut is more than likely going to require some fossil-fuel input for transportation as you won’t be finding it in your weekly CSA box.

 Coconut Farming and the Environment

 Negative environmental impacts of the coconut industry can also be traced directly back to the coconut farms themselves.
 As with other trends or fads in foods, monoculture farming has become an issue in areas where coconuts are grown.
 As the coconut tree ages, it becomes less productive.
 This motivates farmers to plant more and more coconut trees to maintain a constant stream of product.
 Replacing native plants and biodiversity to meet the demand for coconuts, can take a major toll on the soil, leading farmers to turn to chemical fertilizers to boost their productivity.

 With increased demands for production, some governments have rolled out plans to subsidize chemical fertilizers for farmers.
 With a cheap alternative to organic farming methods, environmental protection can take a backseat while farmers focus on cutting costs.
 As with any agricultural endeavor, there is a threat to local biodiversity as well as soil, water, and air health when chemical inputs are introduced.